openanalytics/shinyproxy-monitoring/README.md

 and the apps (i.e. the resources used by the apps).
 The setup also includes Grafana, together with **six** dashboards for visualizing all logs and metrics.

+The retention of both Loki and Prometheus is set to 90 days.

 ## Overview of dashboards

 ### ShinyProxy Usage